Skip to main content

 Membase syncs automatically

 Membase syncs with connected sources in real time.
-Emails, calendar events, and other data are ingested as they arrive, without any manual action.
+Emails, calendar events, Slack messages, and other data are ingested as they arrive, without any manual action.

 3